 For most of us, the answer is clear – creating a new image often involves much less time.
 The good news for hard-working content creators, then, is that using multiple images to link to the same content can massively increase the traffic you get from that content.

 This is a strategy Pinterest has long suggested.
-It helps them build a more vibrant, exciting platform, creates a more interesting experience for users, AND it’s extremely beneficial to content creators.
+It helps them build a more vibrant, exciting platform, creates a more interesting experience for users, AND’s extremely beneficial to content creators.
 WIN-WIN-WIN!

 Here’s how this works:

 Save your Pin to the most relevant Board first.
 Pinterest distributes your content, people engage, and it’s distributed more.
-Create a new image for your existing content and Pin it.
+Please create a new image for your existing content and Pin it.
 Pinterest again distributes your content like a brand new Pin, people engage with it, and the distribution grows.

-No one Pin design will appeal to every one of your followers or searchers, and sometimes the same material presented in a slightly different way will catch the eye of someone who previously overlooked it.
+No one Pin design will appeal to every one of your followers or searchers.
+Sometimes, the same material presented in a slightly different way will catch the eye of someone who previously overlooked it.

 6.8 Reshare Intentionally